codefarma/mwp-plugin-boilerplate/README.md

 This boilerplate can be automatically downloaded and customized for your new project using the WP CLI.

-Visit the [MWP Framework project](https://www.codefarma.com/docs/mwp-framework/setup) page for quick start instructions.
+Visit the documentation page for [quick start instructions](https://www.codefarma.com/docs/mwp-framework/setup).